ant-design/ant-design/docs/react/customize-theme.en-US.md

     }, {
       loader: 'less-loader', // compiles Less to CSS
 +     options: {
-+       // If you are using less-loader@5 please spread the lessOptions to options directly
++       lessOptions: { // If you are using less-loader@5 please spread the lessOptions to options directly
-+       lessOptions: {
 +         modifyVars: {
 +           'primary-color': '#1DA57A',
 +           'link-color': '#1DA57A',